seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Beg that thou mayst have leave to hang thyself:
 And yet, thy wealth being forfeit to the state,
 Thou hast not left the value of a cord;
-Therefore thou must be hang’d at the state’s charge.
+Therefore thou must be hang'd at the state's charge.

 **DUKE**
 That thou shalt see the difference of our spirits,
 I pardon thee thy life before thou ask it:
-For half thy wealth, it is Antonio’s;
+For half thy wealth, it is Antonio's;
 The other half comes to the general state,
 Which humbleness may drive unto a fine.